franc6/Pebble1701LCARS/README.md

 -The watchface will also display the battery life as a numerical value, you can configure to hide this if you wish

--The watchface uses the user created pebble-generic-weather library to get weather from Wunderground, Forcast.io, and OpenWeatherMap and you will need to sign up at https://www.wunderground.com/weather/api/d/docs, https://developer.forecast.io/, or http://openweathermap.org/appid to obtain a free API key.
-The API key is to be entered on the watchface settings page
+-The watchface uses the user created pebble-generic-weather library to get weather from Wunderground, Dark Sky (Forecast.io), OpenWeatherMap, and Yahoo.
+You will need to sign up at https://www.wunderground.com/weather/api/d/docs, https://developer.forecast.io/, or http://openweathermap.org/appid to obtain a free API key.
+The API key is to be entered on the watchface settings page.
+No API key is needed for Yahoo.
+Yahoo weather support enabled by TOM.

 -The current time

 -A life support bar that indicates your progress to meeting either your instanteous average steps or your daily steps

+-Quiet time status (added by TOM)

+-Option to display the day of year (added by TOM)

 Thank you to: